 C. Compliance with International Accounting Standards

-• Example: A multinational firm adjusting inventory values to comply with IFRS reporting standards.
+- Example: A multinational adjusting inventory values and currency exposure to comply with IFRS inflation guidelines.

 5. Managing Cash Flow and Debt Obligations